mitchdavenport88/hop_shop/README.md

 * All information in the cart, checkout and checkout confirmation pages is shown in intuitive way prioritising information that is most important.
 * Totals are shown in a clear and obvious manner; these are updated as the cart gets amended.
 * On the checkout page we get a summary of all the items we’re about to purchase.
 A call-to-action button is placed underneath this in case of any last minute revisions.
-* The checkout form gets pre-populated if default information has been saved in the user’s profile.
-This will speed up the checkout process.
+* The checkout form gets pre-populated if default information has been saved to the user’s profile.
+This will speed up the checkout process for returning users.
-* This information can be altered when submitting a new order by checking the checkbox.
+* The option to change this information is given when checking out a new order.
+The customer has the option to override existing information by ticking the checkbox on the form.
 * When the order is placed an overlay appears on the screen to indicate that the order is being processed.
 Not only does this show that something is happening but stops the user from altering the form whilst it’s being processed.
 It also makes the transaction and site look professional.
 * An email confirmation of an order is sent to the email address given at the time of order, so the user has receipt of the purchase and a record of the information given.